(Hybrid, Full-Time Position in Los Angeles, CA)

 Who We Are

 We are a diverse and allied staff of reformers, transformers, abolitionists, and dreamers who bring a wide range of knowledge, skill, and life experience to the challenging work we undertake together.
 We’re committed to living our values and to creating the kinds of equitable and inclusive team environments internally that we fight to help create in our broader communities.
-This includes providing opportunities to all job applicants without regard to race, color, religion, sex, gender identity, national origin, age, criminal history, disability, or genetics.
 The organization strongly encourages people of color, individuals who identify as part of the lesbian, gay, bisexual, transgender, and/or queer communities, and individuals impacted by the legal system to join the team.
 A majority of individuals on our current executive team identify as BIPOC and/or LGBTQ.
 We are committed to workplace diversity and providing equal employment opportunities.

 About the Homecoming Project

 Using the sharing economy model, the Homecoming Project (THP) at Impact Justice (IJ) pairs individuals returning home from prison with welcoming community residents (hosts) who have a room in their homes to spare.
 The Homecoming Project pays each host a daily stipend for housing the participant for up to 6 months.
 And, THP participants are provided a community navigator that works to connect them to the resources, supports, and wraparound services necessary for community re-entry.
 This innovative reentry housing project began in the Bay Area in 2018 and to date has housed over 100 returning individuals into homes within the community.
 The Homecoming Project is currently in Alameda, Contra Costa counties, and soon- to be Los Angeles county, with plans underway to expand into additional California counties and nationally.